El Chapo's next stop? Brooklyn

 Nor will it resemble his days at the Supermax-like Altiplano prison near Mexico City, where he slipped out through an elaborate underground tunnel and rode a motorcycle to freedom.

-Mexico has cleared the way for the extradition of a man whose alleged bribes once assured him country club-style confinement back home.
+Guzman's alleged bribes once assured him country club-style confinement back home.

 The indictment also accuses the alleged traffickers of sharing transportation routes and obtaining drugs from various Colombian cartels.